Hillary Ndemera* and Busiswe Bhengu

 Most of the participants indicated that a planned scheduled routine of when to take medication was a motivator, taking during breakfast and suppertime was common.
 This was consistent with studies done by Chisholm-Burns et al. , Griva et al. , Gordon et al. in which establishing a daily routine improved adherence.
 Most participants mentioned regaining ones’ independence as a strong motivator.
 Similarly Thomas stated that a successful kidney transplant results in freedom from dependence upon the machine, fluid bag or caregiver; freedom from fluid and dietary restrictions.
 Furthermore, a few participants verbalized that adequate knowledge and insight on kidney transplantation through effective health education was a strong motivator.
 This was supported by a study done by Low et al. which demonstrated the feasibility of creating a consumer driven video that supports medication adherence in an engaging way.
 A few participants, also indicated that, no or few side effects of medication motivated recipients to be adherent to health care recommendations.
 This is consistent with a study by Kung et al. in which, adherence to medication regimens correlated negatively with drug-related symptoms and perceived susceptibility to rejection.

-Fear of graft loss and having a positive sense of well-being especially if the transplant is doing well as indicated by a significant number of participants is a strong motivator to make the recipients adhere to transplant management.
+Fear of graft loss and having a positive sense of well-being especially if the transplant is doing well as indicated by most participants is a strong motivator to make the recipients adhere to transplant management.
 This concurs with a study done by Griva et al. which reported that being aware of the negative consequences associated with non-adherence served as deterrent and motivated patients to align their behavior with the treatment recommendations.
 Furthermore, according to Jamieson et al. anxieties about rejection, complications, and comorbid conditions can also strongly motivate kidney transplant recipients to remain vigilant in self-management.
 About half the participants highlighted that positive staff attitudes made kidney recipients look forward to their next follow-up visit, which made recipients adhere to follow-up visits.
 This is supported by a study done by Zhao et al. which, demonstrates the patients' physical functioning, social functioning, treatment, subjective satisfaction, and total points of quality of life were affected by adherence to follow-up.

 Most kidney recipients appreciated peer and family support.
-This was supported by study done by Clarke et al. in which participants appreciated being surrounded by peers of similar capabilities, and this was perceived to be mutually supportive, educational and a way of improving confidence.
+This was supported by a study done by Clarke et al. in which participants appreciated being surrounded by peers of similar capabilities, and this was perceived to be mutually supportive, educational and a way of improving confidence.
 Furthermore, studies done by Griva et al. and Prihodova et al. reported family support primarily that it served as a direct facilitator to follow treatment recommendations.
 According to the same authors, support was extended by providing cues to action, direct assistance in administering medications or preparing meals, reinforcement and advice or reminders to control fluid and dietary intake [17,23].
 Kidney transplant recipients treasured community’s support and support of healthcare professionals especially the positive staff attitude.
 Lin et al. reported that the importance of healthcare provider support in improving health promotion behaviors was found to be a major contribution.
-A significant number of participants reported financial support to transplant recipients while still unemployed as a facilitator with adherence to healthcare recommendations.
+Most participants reported financial support to transplant recipients while still unemployed as a facilitator with adherence to healthcare recommendations.
 A few unemployed appreciated the government disability grant they were still getting.
 Participants indicated that an effective healthcare system, reflecting a smooth process promoted adherence among kidney transplant recipients.
-A significant number of participants were happy with kidney transplant management in their respective institutions, however the few hiccups mentioned, according to participants were acceptable since these are state hospitals.
+Most participants were happy with kidney transplant management in their respective institutions, however the few hiccups mentioned, according to participants were acceptable since these are state hospitals.

 Barriers to transplant management

-A significant number of participants highlighted busy work schedules among kidney recipients as a barrier to management.
+Most participants highlighted busy work schedules among kidney recipients as a barrier to management.
 According to Weng et al. patients’ personal schedules and routines were barriers to adherence with recommendations.
 Participants indicated that lack of knowledge and formal education as a huge barrier to transplant management as Obi et al. confirmed.
 Similarly, a study done by Demian et al. indicated that worse adherence was associated with poorer overall health literacy.
 Inadequate health education was a strong barrier to selfmanagement.
 Participants blamed poor personal hygiene, failure to adapt to the new lifestyle post transplantation, and the non-adherence to medication on lack of effective health education.
 In addition, participants felt health education was focused more on medication adherence only neglecting all other aspects of self-management.
 This was supported by a study done by Brown et al. in which the majority of patients agreed that they did not receive enough information about kidney transplant from their dialysis teams, or that the information they received was often not helpful or pro forma.
 Very few participants confirmed that unhealthy lifestyle habits such as drinking alcohol and using drugs maybe a strong barrier to transplant management as one might forget to take medication, even take overdose or even forget about follow-up clinics.
 This was supported by a study done by Israni et al. in which, alcohol use, distractions and falling asleep before taking evening dose was a barrier to health care recommendations.

 Participants indicated severe side effects and poor health as a barrier as one is not able to attend to all activities of daily living.
 This is consistent with study by Lee et al. .
 Furthermore, Muduma et al. study, reported that some participants verbalized side effects to be so severe that new job roles were required.
 However, there was a feeling of gratitude for the new kidney .
 In contrast a study done by Lennerling and Forsberg .
 Side effects were not increased in the non-adherent group.
 Lack of psychological support from family, healthcare professionals and community was a barrier to management.
 Russell et al. and Lennerling and Forsberg concurred that the extent of support from family and friends was significantly more often classified as minor by the non-adherent patients, indicating that social support might be predictor for non-adherence among kidney transplant patients.
 A few participants echoed false sense of well-being as a barrier to transplant management.
 Furthermore, the participants revealed that some recipients do well and intentionally stop following healthcare recommendations.